Pranshu1sati/lemoninc-wit-bybitreact-ts/README.md

    - Replace `{cloud_name}` with your Cloudinary cloud name in the API URL.

 3. **Handle Response**:
    - Parse the JSON response to get the uploaded image URL and update the form state.
+Storing this value in the zustand store for image url